jmgomezsoriano/db-tqdm/README.md

 ## To do

-### Message when there is any active process bar
+### Message when there are any active process bar

-Show a message when there is any active process bar.
+Show a message when there are no active process bars.

+### User and password for MongoDB connection

+Add the possibility to set the user and password for the MongoDB connection.

 ### Create a historical view of finished processes